CSB5/driver_evaluation/README.md

 ### Concordance with gold standard
 The methods were evaluated on how well their predictions identified cancer driver genes based on three standard measures: precision (fraction of predictions that belong to the gold standard), recall (fraction of the gold standard contained in the predictions) and the F1 score that combines both precision and recall.
 The gold standard gene lists can be found in driver_evaluation/GOLD_STANDARD/.

-The following file contain the evaluation result using the top 50 predictions (similar files are also available for the top 10 predictions):
+The following file contain the evaluation results using the top 50 predictions (similar files are also available for the top 10 predictions):

 - **cancer_gene_CANCER_UNION_precision_RANK_50.dat:**
 	Matrix (column: method, row: cancer type) where a cell represents the precision